bencvt/BuildRegion/README.md

 ## Usage

-To get started, use your mouse to `control-right-click`.
+To get started, hold `control` on your keyboard and `right-click` your mouse.
 This will make a grid appear in front of you.
 As long as the grid is active, you can only build inside that region.
 Use `control-left-click` to remove the build region.

 Note that if you're using a Mac, use `command (⌘)` instead of `control`.

-You can easily redefine the region: just move around or face a different direction, then press `control-right-click` again.
+You can easily redefine the region: just move around or face a different direction, then `control-right-click` again.
 You can also move the region around using `[` and `]`.

-Additionally, pressing `B` will change the build region mode: the grid will change colors, and you can only build *outside* of the region.
+Additionally, pressing `B` will change the build region mode: the grid will change colors, and you will only be able to build *outside* of the region.

 Finally, press `shift-B` to get a list of all commands (i.e., a short version of everything you just read.)

-## Compatibility

-BuildRegion should be compatible with every mod that does not modify the PlayerControllerMP class (`atc.class`, as of Minecraft 1.3.2).

 ## Installation